Dilly3/commit-Analyzer/docs/README.md

 <p style="color:green; font-style: normal;text-decoration: underline; font-weight: bold;"> Patch localhost:8086/v1/settings

 update the settings for the cron jobs.
-Set the repo to monitor and time since for commits
+Set the repo to monitor and time since for commits.
+After the settings are updated, a database reset is perform to delete records in the database newer than the since date.

 **Request Body:**